thoughtis/cata-blocks/README.md

 - **The Cata parent theme** contains styles sufficient to make the front-end content match the editor.
 - **A child theme** is responsible to making the front-end styles match the look and feel of an individual site.

-# How Add A Block
+# How To Add A Block

 WordPress has a `create-block` script for this.